Pennsylvania Landlord Tenant Laws

 For leases of less than three years, the agreement may be oral or in writing.

-Notice period for lease agreement in Pennsylvania
+Notice period for terminating lease agreements in Pennsylvania

 Lease renewals